alerrian/b2-mid-mod/README.md

 We are creating an application to track movies.
 We have  **studios, which have movies**, and movies have several actors, and actors can be in several movies.
 Read each story carefully.

-# Story 1
-As a user,
-When I visit the studio index page
-I see a list of all of the movie studios
-And underneath each studio, I see the names of all of its movies.

 # Story 2
 As a user,
 When I visit an actor's show page,